-Where services or activities are provided separately by another body, the Governing Body should seek assurance that the body concerned has appropriate policies and procedures in place in regard to safeguarding students and student protection and there are arrangements to liaise with the school on these matters where appropriate.
+Where services or activities are provided separately by another body, the Governing Body should seek assurance that the body concerned has appropriate policies and procedures in place in regard to safeguarding children and child protection and there are arrangements to liaise with the school on these matters where appropriate.

-Schools and colleges should have arrangements in place with extended school providers and contractors to make sure that anyone who will be coming onto school site and working with students has been subject to the appropriate level of DBS check and safer recruitment processes.
+Schools and colleges should have arrangements in place with extended school providers and contractors to make sure that anyone who will be coming onto school site and working with children has been subject to the appropriate level of DBS check and safer recruitment processes.

-6.15 Drop-off and Collection Procedures
+6.16 Drop-off and Collection Procedures

-The school procedures covering the collection of students at the end of school are to ensure students are safe and in the care of the parent or an authorised adult by 3.30pm, including LA transport.
-The school must have the full contact details of parents/carers and other adults [such as grandparents] authorised by the parent/carer to collect their student.
+The school procedures covering the collection of pupils at the end of school are to ensure children are safe and in the care of the parent or an authorised adult by 3.30pm.
+The school must have the full contact details of parents/carers and other adults [such as grandparents] authorised by the parent/carer to collect their child.
 It is the parent/carer's responsibility to ensure contact details are up to date and that they have sufficient authorised adults for a range of emergencies.
+Please refer to the school's "Drop-off and Collection Procedures" policy for details on the protocols in place for the collection of children.

-The responsibility is on parents/carers to complete these arrangements every day, including the responsibility to make their own arrangements with their named authorised adult to collect their student/students if they are going to be late for any reason.
+The responsibility is on parents/carers to complete these arrangements every day, including the responsibility to make their own arrangements with their named authorised adult to collect their child/children if they are going to be late for any reason.

-In the event of an emergency the school expects the parent/carer to make appropriate arrangements so the student/students are collected by 3.30pm by an authorised adult.
-It should be a rare occasion when there is a need to call the school to inform them that a student/students will be collected late.
+In the event of an emergency the school expects the parent/carer to make appropriate arrangements so the child/children are collected by 3.30pm by an authorised adult.
+It should be a rare occasion when there is a need to call the school to inform them that a child/children will be collected late.